-Now, before we get into the important info of how you can watch 'They Call Me Hallelujah' right now, here are some key details about the Colosseo Artistica western flick.
+Now, before we get into the full breakdown of how you can watch 'They Call Me Hallelujah' right now, here are some helpful info about the Colosseo Artistica western flick.
 They Call Me Hallelujah starring George Hilton, Charles Southwood, Agata Flori, Roberto Camardiel has a PG rating, a runtime of about 1 hr 34 min.
 The release date of the movie is November 1st, 1975.
-The movie received a user score of 56/100 on TMDb, which is based on reviews from 13 active users.
+The movie received a user score of 56/100 on TMDb, which was generated using reviews from 13 active users.

-Let’s set the scene for you...
+Ready to dive into the plot?
 Here's the plot: "A Yankee gunman, Hallelujah, is hired by Mexican Juarista, General Ramirez to confiscate a case of jewels to fund the revolution.
 For this, Hallelujah will receive a percentage.
 But other parties are interested in the case and when they turn out to be fakes, it all deteriorates into a cat and mouse style game with Hallelujah, gunrunners, the French, and a Russian outlaw(!) all searching for the real jewels. - SWDB"

-In the mood to watch 'They Call Me Hallelujah' on any device you have handy?
-Tracking down a streaming service to buy, rent, download, or view the Giuliano Carnimeo-directed movie via subscription can be difficult, so we here at Moviefone want to do the work for you.
+Curious where to watch 'They Call Me Hallelujah' without leaving the house?
+Discovering a streaming service to buy, rent, download, or watch the Giuliano Carnimeo-directed movie via subscription can be difficult, so we here at Moviefone want to do right by you.

 'They Call Me Hallelujah' Release Dates